zng-ui/zng/TODO/Proc-Macros.md

 Proc-macros are mostly implemented, there are some improvements we can make:

+* Sort property build actions by importance?
+    - Right now we just have one, `easing` but can be many.

 ## Partial Assign

 Implement syntax to allow assigning only one of the property inputs.